ataki/edx-analytics-dashboard/docs/en_us/dashboard/source/performance/index.rst

 Student Performance
 #############################

-To assess how students are doing in your course, from the edX Insights menu select **Performance**.
-The data reported by edX Insights gives you access to the answers that students submit for assigned questions.
+To assess how students are doing in your course, you make a selection from the **Performance** menu.
+EdX Insights provides aggregated performance data for assignments and problems, and gives you access to the answers that students submit for assigned questions.

 .. toctree::